Clinical officer: Ghana

+The Ghana Academy of Clinical Officers (GACO), established in 2025 following its rebranding from the Graduate Physician Associates of Ghana (GRAPAG), is a professional organization representing Certified Registered Clinical Doctors, also known as Clinical Officers, in Ghana.
+Only members of GACO use the prefix Clin.Dr before their names.

+GACO seeks to promote the professional development, specialization, and recognition of Clinical Officers, who play a vital role in Ghana’s healthcare delivery.
+The organization offers specialized training, advocates for policy support, and collaborates with regulatory agencies to uphold high standards in healthcare.
+It also provides a platform for continuous education, research, and networking among healthcare practitioners, especially in underserved areas.

+The practice of Clinical Officers and Physician Assistants in Ghana is regulated by the Ghana Medical and Dental Council.

 Liberia

 In Liberia, the Tubman National Institute of Medical Arts (TNIMA) was established in 1945.
 In 1965, the physician assistant (PA) programme was established as a joint venture between the Liberian government, WHO and UNICEF.
 Initially it was a one-year course, but currently it is a three-year diploma course accredited by the Liberia National Physician Assistant Association (LINPAA) and the Liberia Medical and Dental Association Board.
 In order to legally practice medicine as a PA one must sit and pass a state exam administered by the medical board.

 Mozambique

 In Mozambique, tecnicos de cirurgia, or surgical technologists, are experienced Clinical Officers who undergo further residential training in surgery under the supervision of senior surgeons lasting two years at Maputo Central Hospital, and a one-year internship at a provincial hospital.
 They are trained to carry out emergency surgery, obstetrics and traumatology and are deployed to the district hospitals where they are usually the sole surgical care providers.